suitcss/suit/doc/components.md

 This allows a theme to override the defaults if desired.

 Avoid coupling or entangling components, even if that means the code is not as DRY as you think it should be.
-Isolation is more important that reuse when it comes to preventing avoidable complexity.
+Isolation prevents avoidable complexity and is an important part of robust reuse.

 ## One pattern, one component